About Me

 Some of my recent contributions to history and genealogy beyond this website

-- "Notable Mayflower Descendant: Story Musgrave," Mayflower Descendant 70 (Winter 2022):10-19.
+- Richard Hall, "Notable Mayflower Descendant: Story Musgrave," Mayflower Descendant 70 (Winter 2022):10-19.

-- "Notable Mayflower Descendants: Senator Tammy Duckworth," Mayflower Descendant 69 (Winter 2021):70-79.
+- Richard Hall, "Notable Mayflower Descendant: Senator Tammy Duckworth," Mayflower Descendant 69 (Winter 2021):70-79.

-- "Testing a Theory: Were Abraham Lincoln and Robert E. Lee Related?," American Ancestors Magazine Vol. 21 (Winter 2021):44-47.
+- Richard Hall, "Testing a Theory: Were Abraham Lincoln and Robert E. Lee Related?," American Ancestors Magazine Vol. 21 (Winter 2021):44-47.
 Reprinted by permission of American Ancestors | New England Historic Genealogical Society.
 For more information about American Ancestors magazine visit AmericanAncestors.org.

-- Discovery Channel's The Lost Lincoln (first aired Sunday, October 4, 2020); conducted research into the Ulke and Stanton families.
+- Discovery Channel's The Lost Lincoln (first aired Sunday, October 4, 2020); I conducted research into the Ulke and Stanton families.

-- "Notable Mayflower Descendants: Cindy Crawford," Mayflower Descendant 68 (Summer 2020):210-217.
+- Rich Hall, "Notable Mayflower Descendant: Cindy Crawford," Mayflower Descendant 68 (Summer 2020):210-217.

-- Gary Boyd Roberts, The Mayflower 500: Five Hundred Notable Descendants of the Founding Families on the Mayflower (Boston, 2020); contributed over 2 dozen notable descents covering about 50 pages in the book.
+- Gary Boyd Roberts, The Mayflower 500: Five Hundred Notable Descendants of the Founding Families on the Mayflower (Boston, 2020); I contributed over 2 dozen notable descents covering about 50 pages in the book.

-- "Notable Mayflower Descendants: John Cena," Mayflower Decendant 67 (Summer 2019):196-203.
+- Richard Hall, "Notable Mayflower Descendant: John Cena," Mayflower Decendant 67 (Summer 2019):196-203.

-- "Additions and Corrections to MD 65(2017):73–83," Mayflower Descendant 67 (Summer 2019):208-209, correcting "Notable Mayflower Descendants: Warren Buffett" article by Gary Boyd Roberts and Julie Helen Otto.
+- Richard Hall, "Additions and Corrections to MD 65(2017):73–83," Mayflower Descendant 67 (Summer 2019):208-209, correcting "Notable Mayflower Descendant: Warren Buffett" article by Gary Boyd Roberts and Julie Helen Otto.

-- "Notable Mayflower Descendants: William H. Macy," Mayflower Descendant 67 (Winter 2019):46-51.
+- Richard Hall, "Notable Mayflower Descendant: William H. Macy," Mayflower Descendant 67 (Winter 2019):46-51.

-- "Notable Mayflower Descendants: Benedict Cumberbatch," Mayflower Descendant 66 (Winter 2018):49-55.
+- Richard Hall, "Notable Mayflower Descendant: Benedict Cumberbatch," Mayflower Descendant 66 (Winter 2018):49-55.

 All articles from the Mayflower Descendant reprinted by permission of New England Historic Genealogical Society.

-Notable mentions by others
+Notable mention by others

 - Leah Vann, "Are Drew Brees and Jacob Berry related?
 We asked the experts.," The Advocate, May 6, 2022.

-- Christopher C. Child, "Notable Mayflower Descendants: Mitt Romney," Mayflower Descendant 69 (Summer 2021):108, 169.
+- Christopher C. Child, "Notable Mayflower Descendant: Mitt Romney," Mayflower Descendant 69 (Summer 2021):108, 169.

 - Christopher C. Child, "Pesky middle initials," Vita Brevis at AmericanAncestors.org (23 June 2021).